NareshPS/orb-array/README.md

 // Output: {0:2, 1:3, 2:4, 3:5, 4:6}
 ```

-**reduce.mul* multiplies together the elements of the input array.
+**reduce.mul** multiplies elements of the input array together.
 When the input contains a non-numerical value, the output is **NaN**.
 The boolean values are converted to their numerical form (0 or 1).
 ```js
 const items = [1, 2, 5, 6]
 const result = reduce.mul(items)